How to get from Langkawi to Kuala Lumpur

 Step 1: Langkawi City Centre to Langkawi Airport

 From the main tourist hub of Pantai Cenang, you’ll have to travel 8 km north to get to the airport.
 The taxi is your only option.
-If you hail one from the street, rates start from 30 MYR ($6.00) for the 15-minute journey.
+If you hail one from the street, rates start from 30 MYR ($7.70) for the taxi ride that is 15 minutes long.
 Make sure you agree on a price before getting on board.

 Another option is to book one via Klook.
 Expect a spacious car and a reliable driver who will pick you up from your hotel at your desired time.
-With Klook, you can get a 3-seater car for 41 MYR ($8.50).
+With Klook, you can get a 4-seater car for 50 MYR ($12.80).
 Bigger cars are also available for larger groups.

 Step 2: Langkawi to Kuala Lumpur by Flight